Considering spaying or neutering your German Shepherd?

 Procedure | Removal of testicles | Removal of ovaries and usually the uterus |

-Purpose | Prevents reproduction and reduces certain behaviors | Feed your puppy breakfast.
+Purpose | No unwanted pregnancy and reduces certain behaviors | Feed your puppy breakfast.
 Make sure to provide fresh water. |

 Surgical Risks | Low-risk, typical surgical risks like infection | Moderate risk, typical surgical risks like infection, slightly longer recovery time |